Nidish09/PowerBi_Project-_Sales_Dashboard/README.md

 •	Utilised data analysis techniques, especially in time series analysis, to give insightful information and create interactive dashboards that led to commercial success.

+•	Data transformation using Power Query, data model,Created Measures calculations using DAX expression and visualization.

 •	Dashboard creation - Identified the KPIs, created a user-friendly and aesthetically pleasing dashboard, incorporated interactive visualisation and filtering capabilities to allow users to explore the data at multiple levels of granuity.

 •	Data analysis - Provided valuable insights to business entities regarding the effectiveness of their sales strategies through visualisation and chart.